CSB5/OPERA-MS/README.md

 - **--kmer-size** : `default: 60` - kmer value used to assemble contigs

-- **--contig-len-thr** : `default: 500` - contig length threshold for clustering; contigs smaller than CONTIG_LEN_THR will be filtered out
+- **--contig-len-thr** : `default: 500` - contig length threshold for clustering; contigs smaller than contig-len-thr will be filtered out

 - **--contig-edge-len** : `default: 80` - during contig coverage calculation, number of bases filtered out from each contig end, to avoid biases due to lower mapping efficiency

 - **--contig-window-len** : `default: 340` - window length in which the coverage estimation is performed.
 We recommend using contig_len_thr - 2 * contig_edge_len as the value

-- **--contig-file** : `contigs.fa` - path to the contig file, if the short-reads have been assembled previously
+- **--contig-file** : path to the contigs file, if the short-reads have been assembled previously

 - **--num-processor** : `default : 2` - number of processors to use (note that 2 is the minimum)